 OSAGE NATION V. IRBY (OKLAHOMA TAX COMMISSION) (10TH CIR.
-No. 09-5050) - On March 5, 2010, the U.S Court of Appeals for the Tenth Circuit affirmed the district court's grant of summary judgment in favor of the State of Oklahoma, concluding that the Osage Reservation has been disestablished by Congress.
+No. 09-5050) - On May 25, 2010, the U.S Court of Appeals for the Tenth Circuit denied the Osage Nation's combined petition for rehearing and rehearing en banc of the three-judge panel decision which affirmed the district court's grant of summary judgment in favor of the State of Oklahoma, concluding that the Osage Reservation has been disestablished by Congress.
 The Osage Nation sued the state seeking declaratory and injunctive relief: a declaration that Osage County, Oklahoma, formed the boundaries of the Osage Reservation and that the Osage Reservation was "Indian country" within the meaning of 18 U.S.C.S. § 1151; and an order enjoining state agents from imposing or collecting taxes on members of the tribe who lived in Osage County.
-The district court held that the Osage reservation had been disestablished and that tribal members who work and live on non-trust/non-restricted land in Osage County are not exempt from state income tax.
-In large measure, the holding was based on the district court's findings that the Osage Nation only recently sought to reestablish their claimed reservation and Oklahoma's longstanding reliance on tax revenue counsels against now establishing Osage County as a reservation.
-On March 9, 2010, the Tenth Circuit granted Osage Nation's request to extend time to file petition for rehearing until April 2, 2010.
+Although the three-judge panel of the Tenth Circuit found that the Osage Allotment Act did not have any specific language indicating Congress's intent to disestablish the reservation, the panel held that such intent is manifested by subsequent events (e.g. opening of reservation to non-Indians) and modern demographics (e.g. high percentage of non-Indians living within reservation).
+The Osage Nation is considering its options, including a possible petition for writ of certiorari to the Supreme Court.

-WATER WHEEL CAMP RECREATIONAL AREA, INC. v.
-LARANCE (9th Cir.
+WATER WHEEL CAMP RECREATIONAL AREA, INC. V. LARANCE (9TH CIR.
 Nos.
-09-17349; 09-17357) - On September 23, 2009, the United States District Court for the District of Arizona issued a decision in a case involving non-Indian holdover tenants of tribal lands on the California portion of the Colorado River Indian Reservation who sought a declaration that the Tribal Court had no jurisdiction over an eviction suit filed by the Tribe.
+09-17349; 09-17357) -On September 23, 2009, the United States District Court for the District of Arizona issued a decision in a case involving non-Indian holdover tenants of tribal lands on the California portion of the Colorado River Indian Reservation who sought a declaration that the Tribal Court had no jurisdiction over an eviction suit filed by the Tribe.
 The district court judge denied relief to Water Wheel holding that there was a consensual relationship between the Tribe and its corporate tenant sufficient to meet the first exception to the rule in Montana v.
 United States.
 But the district court held that Tribe did not have jurisdiction over Robert Johnson, the President of Water Wheel under the Montana test, and he enjoined Judge LaRance from exercising jurisdiction over Mr. Johnson.
 The Tribal Court had sanctioned Mr. Johnson, holding him individually liable to any judgment against Water Wheel, for his refusal to comply with discovery requests and tribal court orders compelling compliance with discovery requests.
 Parts of the judgment were, in effect, sanctions against the defendants for violation of court orders.
 The Tribal Court of Appeals affirmed the judgment evicting Water Wheel and Johnson, and awarded over \$3 million for unpaid rent, trespass damages, and attorney fees.
 The Tribal Court appealed the district court's decision with respect to jurisdiction over Mr. Johnson and Water Wheel has cross-appealed the denial of relief as to it.
-The U.S. Court of Appeals has set out a briefing schedule with opening briefs due on April 30, 2010.
-The Project is working closely with the attorneys representing the Tribe and the Tribal Court to prepare amicus briefs in support of tribal court jurisdiction.
+The Tribal Court filed its opening brief on May 14, 2010.
+The Project helped develop and coordinate the filing of several amicus briefs in support of the Tribal Court which were filed on May 21, 2010, including a brief on behalf of the Colorado River Indian Tribe; a brief on behalf of the National Congress of American Indian and individual Indian tribes; and a brief on behalf of the National American Indian Court Judges Association.